lowrycito/handbook/pages/study-manual-general-handbook-29-meetings-in-the-church.md

   * Managing Church finances (see chapter 34).

-On occasion, the stake president could share instruction.
-Much of this instruction comes from Church leaders, including from Area Seventies in coordinating councils (see 29.4).
+The stake president leads this meeting.
+He helps bishops learn and fulfill their principal responsibilities (see 7.1).
+He also invites bishops to counsel about instruction from Church leaders.

 This meeting does not take the place of the stake president’s regular interviews with each bishop (see 6.2.1.2).